ETSU's Jenkins named SoCon's top volleyball coach - NewsBreak

 Quarles vows to ‘keep this from happening again’

-As the worst football season in his career comes to an end, East Tennessee State coach George Quarles says he is reminded of a time when things seemed just as low.
-Back in 2000, Maryville High School lost the first four games of Quarles’ second season as a head coach.
-The Rebels won their next 11 games and a state championship, one of 11 state titles on Quarles’ resume.
-He said he often thinks of those days when things aren’t going well.
+JOHNSON CITY — As the worst football season in his career comes to an end, East Tennessee State coach George Quarles says he is reminded of a time when things seemed just as low.
+In 2000, Maryville High School lost the first four games of Quarles’ second season as...

 Hilltoppers fall short against Maryville in state quarterfinals